- Home Page

 The Girls Competitive Staff Coach and the VP Girls assign both coaches and assistant coaches to each team.
 We have to have a Head Coach for each team and two assistant coaches.
 We are always looking for coaches and provide training sessions during January and February and also in April and early May.

-It should also be noted that all coaches must be certified which means that they have taken age specific training course, Making Ethical Decisions, Respect in Soccer, signed the Code of Conduct and have a police check.
+It should also be noted that all coaches must be certified which means that they have taken age specific training course, Making Ethical Decisions, Respect in Soccer, Concussion protocol and have signed the Code of Conduct and have a police check.

 10. What are the game night and the practice nights?